mitchpaulus/neobem/README.md

 Neobem is a preprocessor programming language primarily targeted for the idf input files for EnergyPlus.

+You can view the entire user manual in PDF form at [neobem.io/neobem.pdf](http://neobem.io/neobem.pdf).

 While creating you building energy simulation input files, have you ever wanted to:

 - Use variables?